Meet the Team

 Neeltje believes in the transformative power of education.
 She’s also passionate about promoting reading and literature and spent the earlier years of her career as a Manager of the Children’s Literature Room of Puerto Rico’s National Library and as General Coordinator of the Festival de la Palabra, a yearly literary event that brings together 50 international and local writers and more than 20,000 visitors.

 Prior to joining Flamboyan, she worked as Executive Director of the University of Puerto Rico Press.
 She oversaw publishing, sales, and marketing initiatives of this prestigious academic publisher.
-She also worked at Santillana, an international Spanish publishing house that specializes in K-12 educational materials where she held two roles as Children’s Literature Editor and Division and Communications Director.
-I have a Bachelor’s Degree in Modern Languages and Literature from the University of Puerto Rico, Río Piedras Campus.
+She also worked at Santillana, an international Spanish publishing house that specializes in K-12 educational materials where she held three roles as Children’s Literature Editor, General Interest Books Division Director and Communications Director.
+She has a Bachelor’s Degree in Modern Languages and Literature from the University of Puerto Rico, Río Piedras Campus.

 Neeltje volunteers at Proyecto Enlace’s Literacy Program for adults.
 She’s a lover of words and her four-year-old son.
 Connect with her on LinkedIn.